 The Board has delegated specific responsibilities to the Audit Committee and the Nomination and Remuneration Committee.
 These Committees have the authority to examine particular issues and report back to the Board with their recommendation.
 The ultimate responsibility for the final decision on all matters, however, lies with the entire Board.

 BOARD BALANCE

-The Board currently comprises eight (8) Directors, categorised as follows:-
+For the whole of financial year, the Board comprised of eight (8) Directors, categorised as follows:-

-Four (4) Independent Non-Executive Directors Three (3) Executive Directors One (1) Non-Independent Non-Executive Director
+Four (4) Independent Non-Executive Directors

+Three (3) Executive Directors

+One (1) Non-Independent Non-Executive Director